eashworth/Robot-Hoover-Navigator/README.md

 1
 ```

-● DELIVERABLE: Output text file so it can automatically checked
+● DELIVERABLE: Output text file so it can be automatically checked.

 ### How to download and run the program